 The leaves have been used in the food industry as a flavouring for sauces, stocks and in a botanical gin.
 You can now even find dried tea flakes, and a freeze-dried powder for pancake and biscuit batter.

-You’ll be amazed at the world of Australian bush tucker once you start exploring it.
+You’ll be amazed at the world of Australian bushes once you start exploring it.
 Our articles have great information about how to identify and use native fruits, trees and plants.
 Check out our collection of Australian bush tucker.

 Common Geraldton Wax Pests and Diseases

-The Geraldton Wax plant doesn’t really suffer from any serious pests or diseases.
-It is however sensitive to root rot fungus (Phytophthora sp.), making them difficult to grow under humid summer conditions.
+The Geraldton wax plant doesn’t really suffer from any serious pests or diseases.
+It is however sensitive to root rot fungus (Phytophthora spp.), making them difficult to grow under humid summer conditions.
 Other than that, scale is the most common pest you might find.

 Phytophthora Root and Stem Rot